dsl-logo

 While the standard requirement on a charge card is for the balance to be repaid in full each month, it may be possible to get further flexibility to spread the payments over a longer period, up to a credit limit.

 American Express offers this through its 'Flexible Payments Option' for business customers.
-This option means the business can pay the full balance, just the minimum repayment (the greater of $30 or 2.5% of your closing balance) or any amount in between.
+This option means the business can pay the full balance, just the minimum repayment or any amount in between (up to your FPO Limit).

 It’s not necessarily more difficult to get approved for a charge card compared to what's involved with the credit card application process.
 In fact, Brad explains that because there is a requirement to clear the balance each month, a charge card can be a less risky product to offer for providers.